 Essential oil represents a real condensate of light, which helps a man in the process of individual evolution.

 The rose was linked to the cult of Venus and associated with love intended as fruitfulness.
 The explanation of the red color of the rose, which had replaced the lilies in the ornaments of the altars, is rooted in myth.

-The rose was used not only to weave crowns but also in some rituals for Ceres or Flora.
+The rose was used to weave crowns and in some rituals for Ceres or Flora.
 Even today, neo-paganism provides love rites with the use of fresh roses and water, the element that participated in the birth of the goddess Aphrodite.

 Read more about rose magickal properties here.